Building the New PZU Portal: A Front-End Developer's perspective

 I’d like to share a front-end developer’s perspective on the challenges and outcomes of this project.
 How did we build a coherent, transparent, user-friendly service that can easily be edited by PZU’s personnel?

-Active Content is a CMS (Content Management System) designed for this purpose.
-It is based on components, i.e. elements which display content in an appropriate graphic form.
+e-point CMS is based on components, i.e. elements which display content in an appropriate graphic form.
 Thanks to them, PZU editors need only enter content in corresponding CMS squares or upload content using integrated external systems.
 The content is presented in an appealing way that remains consistent with the entire portal and that automatically adapts to various screen resolutions.

 Key 1: Consistency